Carina-P/hire-hens/readme_materials/TESTS.md

 The outcome of testing according to above test cases is documented in [Test protocol]()

 ### Other tests
-- The navbar functionality was test by clicking on all possibilities.
+- The navbar functionality was test by clicking on all possibilities and checking that user end up at right page.
+- All buttons and links on all pages were checked that right action happens when clicking.
 - Webhooks was tested by removing form.save() to simulate that connection was lost before form is saved.
 - After each order transaction I checked in Stripe under Developers tab to see that everything looks alright.